 Editing Flexible Monthly Schedules

 Flexible Monthly Schedules recommend a predictable monthly schedule using historical ET data to adjust the watering interval and duration on a monthly basis to follow seasonal change.
-This creates increasing watering frequency winter to summer and decreasing frequency summer to winter.
-Currently this schedule mode does not allow you to edit/change the recommended interval.
+This creates increasing watering frequency from winter to summer and decreasing frequency from summer to winter.
+Currently, this schedule mode does not allow you to edit/change the recommended interval.
 This article will help explain how a simple adjustment to your zone settings will affect the automated frequency recommendation.

 In this example, we will use a cool season grass zone based in Denver, Colorado.
 Here are a couple of months with their watering frequencies.

-If you'd like to adjust your zone to eco-hero mode (water less frequently), or maybe the other direction where you have set it to a lush mode (water more frequently), the only Advanced Zone setting that we recommend changing is your crop coefficient.
+If you'd like to adjust your zone to eco-hero mode (water less frequently), or maybe the other direction where you have set it to a lush mode (water more frequently), the only Advanced Zone Setting that we recommend changing is your crop coefficient.